U.S. Rep. Don Young recalled as 'Mr. Alaska,' a tireless advocate for his state

 Young’s family and his colleagues in Washington, D.C., attended a memorial at the U.S. Capitol, which aired live on C-Span.
 Mourners included House leadership and members, Cabinet members and Alaska’s two senators.

+There will be a funeral service for Young at 11 a.m., Wednesday, at St. Francis Episcopal Church in Great Falls, Va.

-Mourners paid tribute to the 88-year-old congressman who died March 18 while en route to Alaska.
-House leadership and Alaska’s two U.S. senators recalled Young for his unflinching dedication to Alaska.
+Mourners at the U.S. Capitol Tuesday paid tribute to the 88-year-old congressman, who died March 18 while en route to Alaska.
+House leadership and Alaska’s two U.S. senators commemorated Young for an unflinching dedication to Alaska.

 Testimonials, recollections and praise for Young — the longest-serving Republican House member in U.S. history — poured in during the hourlong memorial service.
 A motorcade had carried the late congressman’s flag-draped coffin to the U.S. Capitol.

-President Biden visited Statuary Hall and paid solitary tribute to Young after the memorial.
-Biden placed his hands on the flag-draped coffin, made the sign of the cross and also saluted the late congressman.
+President Biden visited Statuary Hall in solitary tribute to Young after the memorial.
+Biden placed his hands on the flag-draped coffin, made the sign of the cross and saluted the late congressman.

-Interior Secretary Deb Haaland and Transportation Secretary Pete Buttigieg were among Biden administration members attending the service.
+Interior Secretary Deb Haaland and Transportation Secretary Pete Buttigieg were among Cabinet members attending the service.

+House Speaker Nancy Pelosi, who brushed tears from her eyes during the memorial, spoke at the service honoring Young.

+“Today we gather in Statuary Hall where Lincoln served and now home to legendary heroes.
+It is fitting that we welcome Don’s historic patriotic service here,” Pelosi said, which spanned his service as a U.S. Army tank operator and nearly 50 years representing Alaska in the U.S. House.

 Congressional leaders shared personal anecdotes about Alaska salmon dinners hosted by Young and recollections that included the time Young stuck his hand in an animal trap at a hearing to make a point.

-They also recalled Young's punctuality and impatience when there was work to be done.
+Alaska’s U.S. senators spoke at length about their work with Young representing the state.
+They recalled Young’s punctuality and impatience when there was work to be done.

 U.S. Sen. Lisa Murkowski, R-Alaska, said that Young was not just her colleague from Alaska but a mentor, friend and “truly my congressman for all of my tenure.”